Celestial Court Restaurant Sheraton Imperial Hotel Kuala Lumpur

 Soft plate is used as a base or foundation for the next plate to be used for eating.

-c) The front of the soft plate is chinese tea cu
+c) The front of the soft plate is chinese tea cup and Saucer,

 it was used as a place for chinese tea